 4: Don’t forget to focus on the youth

-As personal trainers, we sometimes forgot to focus on a range of target markets.
-That’s because many of our clients are middle-aged and wanting to make a lifestyle change by getting fitter as well as healthier.
+As personal trainers, we sometimes forget to focus on a range of target markets.
+That’s because many of our clients are middle-aged and want to make a lifestyle change by getting fitter and healthier.

 But that doesn’t mean we mustn’t forget about the younger generation!

 And there are a few ways that you can network with the youth market.
-Start by looking into the various programs that are offered by community colleges, universities and other educational institutions in your area.
+Start by looking into the various programs that community colleges, universities, and other educational institutions in your area offer.

 Connect with the people running these and ask for a place on these programs where you talk about health and fitness.
-You could even try to get involved in the various sporting programs that these educational institutions offer.
+You could even try to get involved in these educational institutions’ various sporting programs.
 You may consider a few free classes once every quarter to introduce prospective clients to what it is that you offer.

-Local high schools may also make use of your services as a strength and conditioning coach.
-There is no harm in doing inquiries to see if they need your services.
+Local high schools may also use your services as a strength and conditioning coach.
+There is no harm in inquiring to see if they need your services.
 Again, this is an excellent way to meet and network with the younger generation.

 5: Target local businesses